gladstar4864/archstrap1/README.md

 ./install.sh
 ```

-Run this after your first login:
+If you choose to use my public dotfiles during installation, run the following commands after your first login:
 ```bash
 cd ~/.dotfiles/extra/init-scripts/; ./first-login.sh
 ```